 Choosing where to stay in Florence can be difficult because there is so much to see around the city.
-Luckily, because the city is so compact, no matter which neighborhood you choose to stay, you'll probably be within walking distance to most other sights.
+Luckily, the city is so compact, no matter which neighborhood you choose to stay in, you’ll probably be within walking distance of most other sights.

 There are numerous neighborhoods in Florence, but since the city is so compact most of them are within walking distance from one another – including all of the ones on this list.